 I painted Cookie’s face on a piece of foam board from the Dollar Store, and Ash gave it a nice wooden frame.

 The cookies are homemade from felt and beans.
-I have a post on the DIY cookie toss coming soon :)
+See the Cookie Monster Toss Tutorial.

 We also did “Pin the Nose On Elmo” made of felt on felt…